kanoacle/inMemDb/README.md

 Functions:

-byId: Retrieve a single user based on their id.
-youngest: Retrieve the youngest user in the system.
-oldest: Retrieve the oldest user in the system.
-males: Retrieve all the users in the system with the gender of male.
-females: Retrieve all the users in the system with the gender of female.
-employees: Retrieve all the users in the system that belong to a given employer.
+byId: Retrieve a single user based on their id. youngest: Retrieve the youngest user in the system. oldest: Retrieve the oldest user in the system. males: Retrieve all the users in the system with the gender of male. females: Retrieve all the users in the system with the gender of female. employees: Retrieve all the users in the system that belong to a given employer.

+Stretch Goal: Create a function canDrink() that returns all the users who's of drinking age

+Super Stretch Goal: Create a function groupByEmplorer() that returns all the users but are grouped by their employer and then sorted by their name.

+Ex. [ all st ... all dv ... all na ]